GerardMR12/minigeri/README.md

 - Or set `CLAUDE_CODE_PATH=/full/path/to/claude` in `.env`

 ### Gemini CLI "not found"
-- Install via Google's instructions for Gemini CLI
+- Install with: `npm install -g @google/gemini-cli`
 - Or set `GEMINI_CLI_PATH=/full/path/to/gemini` in `.env`

----

 ## License